SecSign/secsign-ruby-api/README.md

 * React to the state and have the user logged in

-Check out the included example `example.pl` to see how it works or have a look at the how to use tutorial for PHP <https://secsign.com/en/php-integrate-tutorial.html>.
+Check out the included example `example.rb` to see how it works or have a look at the how to use tutorial for PHP <https://www.secsign.com/en/php-integrate-tutorial.html>.
 The process is exactly the same in ruby.
 Or visit <https://www.secsign.com> for more informations.

 **Files**